CSOG covers all of the 88 constellations. The constellation of Serpens is divided into separate guides for Serpens Caput and Serpens Cauda.

 Along with the description of the object, a field description is included.
 It is a very useful feature.
 Noteworthy objects within 30 arcminutes (one degree centered on the object) and relatively bright stars that may aid in locating an object are included, along with bearing and distance: Stars up to mag.
 10, double stars up to mag.
 10 with a separation of 0.7 arcseconds or greater, carbon stars up to mag.
 11 and of course all other carbon stars and DSO's in CSOG.
 Field descriptions always follow object descriptions and use a smaller font.

 For every object there is a DSS image.
 Unless noted images are 30 by 30 arcminutes in size (30'×30', half a degree).
 Quite a few objects have larger images.
 A few very large objects have even larger DSS mosaics.

 CSOG images are uncompressed.
 This is intentional as the option to zoom in on images is thereby retained.
 It is the reason the observing guides are quite large in size.

-There are four options for image orientation to best suit your planning or observing needs:
+There are four options for image orientation:

 - Mirrored horizontally - MH : North up, west to the left

 - Mirrored vertically - MV : South up, east to the left

 - Mirrored horizontally & vertically - MHV : South up, west to the left